 Integrating one of the world’s largest solar panel systems in a school building, Copenhagen International School (CIS) has coupled global learning with a sustainable outlook of ’practice what you preach’.

 This feeds into their vision of ’Educating champions of a just and sustainable future’.
-The architectural firm behind this beauty is C.F.
+The architectural design firm behind this beauty is C.F.
 Møller, that have giants like Carlsberg and Mascot International on their resume.

 A whopping 12,000 solar panels are placed at various angles to make the maximum use of natural light and generate electricity that meets nearly half of the school’s energy consumption.